 - If you currently have a frequent flyer account, make sure the information saved in your profile is correct.

-Needless to say, the individual airline has the final say as to whether you can board a flight.
+The individual airline has the final say as to whether you can board a flight.
 However, including your middle name upfront and ensuring your ticket information matches your government-issued ID in advance are simple steps that can prevent any issues when flying.

 Featured Image Credit: